| Supervisor/Trainee

 1. Where can I find a list of all North Carolina

+appraisers?
 The only place to find this is from the NC Appraisal Board.
 If you would like to receive a state-wide appraiser register, please send an email to the Board at ncab@ncab.org.
 In your email, please include the email address you would like it sent to.
 There is no fee for this service.
 The register will be sent via email in Excel format within seven to ten business days from our receipt of your order. (back

-2. I want to be a supervisor, what are the requirements
+to top)2.
+I want to be a supervisor, what are the requirements

+and what documentation does the Appraisal Board need from me?
 A supervisor must be Certified Residential or Certified General for at

 least three years before taking on a trainee.
 When the trainee is ready to begin